blaiselezo/freesav/README.md

 ## Community Contribution

 Code and content contributions are accepted.
 Please feel free to submit issues to the issue tracker or submit merge requests for code changes.
-Approval for such requests involves code and (if necessary) design review by Atropos.
+Approval for such requests involves code and (if necessary) design review by FloRad.
 Please reach out on the Foundry Community Discord with any questions.

 ## License Notice